-Past performance is no quarantee of future results.
+Past performance is no guarantee of future results.

-Regression specification for the price pressure into closing auction is: $Ret{Last Hid,T}^{AUC,T} = a + b Additions + c Deletions + e_n, where <math>Ret{Last Hid,T}^{AUC,T}$ is the gross return (in bps) from last midpoint price of the continuous session on T to the closing auction price.
-Regression specification for the overnight reversal is: $Ret{AUC,T}^{Den,T+1} = a + b Additions + c Deletions + e_n, where <math>Ret{AUC,T}^{Den,T+1}$ is the market-adjusted return (in bps) from closing auction price on T to open auction price on T to open auction price on T + 1.
+Regression specification for the price pressure into closing auction is: $Ret{austitut,T}^{Auc,T} = a + b Additions + c Deletions + e_T, where <math>Ret{austitut,T}^{Auc,T}$ is the gross return (in bps) from last midpoint price of the continuous session on T to the closing auction price.
+Regression specification for the overnight reversal is: $Ret{auc,T}^{Dep,T+1} = a + b Additions + c Deletions + e_T$, where $Ret{auc,T}^{Dep,T+1}$ is the market-adjusted return (in bps) from closing auction price on T to open auction price on T + 1.
 Additions is an indicator variable with 1 for index additions and 0 for other stocks.
-Deletions is an indicator variable with 1 for index deletions and 0 for other stocks.
-Day fixed effects are included.
-The blue bars and lime-green bars represent the coefficient estimates for the Additions and Deletions indicator variables in the former and latter model, respectively.
+Deletions is an indicator variable with 1 for index additions and 0 for other stocks.
+Deletions is an indicator variable in the former and latter model, respectively.
 Samples includes all index addition and deletion events, as well as all other US stocks traded on the same index reconstitution days.
-Index migrations and events due to corporate actions are excluded.
+Index migrations and events due to corporate actions excluded.
 For CRSP indices, we include all five days of the transition period in the price pressure regression, but we only include the last day in the overnight reversal regression.
 Tesla's addition to the S&P 500 on December 18, 2020, is excluded.
 The regression models and results are in Exhibit 12.
 Indices are not available for direct investment; therefore their performance does not reflect the expenses associated with the management of an actual fund.

-3. Based on Dimensional's equity trades listed on NASDAQ and New York Stock Exchange from January 2023 through June 2024, as compiled by Dimensional.
+^{3.} Based on Dimensional's equity trades listed on NASDAQ and New York Stock Exchange from January 2023 through June 2024, as compiled by Dimensional.